Hallucinogen persisting perception disorder: Treatment

 As of January 2022 there is no officially recognized cure or therapy for HPPD, but those affected with HPPD are heavily advised to discontinue all recreational drug use.
-Discontinuation of legal stimulants, like caffeine, taurine, and nicotine, may also be beneficial, as many of them are thought to increase symptoms in the short term..
 Improving sleep quality, reducing anxiety, lowering screen use, improving diet quality and pursuing regular exercise are encouraged as general lifestyle changes.
 To decrease fixation and monitoring behaviors with visual symptoms, increased focus on external tasks may also be encouraged.

-Antipsychotics such as aripiprazole or risperidone intended to treat mental disorders like schizophrenia should only be taken in careful consultation with a psychiatrist experienced in HPPD.
+Antipsychotics such as aripiprazole or risperidone, intended to treat mental disorders like schizophrenia, should only be taken in careful consultation with a psychiatrist experienced in HPPD.
 The success rate of antipsychotics as a treatment method for HPPD is still debated.
 Two young men with HPPD and schizophrenia as a comorbidity experienced a remission of visual perceptual disturbance during a 6-month follow-up observation under treatment with risperidone.
 There was a case study in 2013 where oral risperidone was also successful for treating HPPD.
 In other cases risperidone has shown no effect on HPPD or where it had a paradoxical effect and lead to permanent symptom exacerbation.